mongodb/docs/source/includes/mms-install-next-steps.rst

 - To start (and stop) the MMS application, see :doc:`/tutorial/start-and-stop-application`.

-- To optionally install your backup server, see :doc:`/tutorial/install-on-prem-backup-server`.
+- To install the backup server you must also install, see :doc:`Backup Server </tutorial/install-on-prem-backup-server>`.

 - To configure your |mms| deployment for high availability, see :doc:`/tutorial/configure-application-high-availability`.